52 Incredible Facts about Wales (+ why you should visit)

 The notorious American gangster Al Capone’s accountant Llewelyn Humphreys, aka Murray the Hump, hailed from a Powys family and was at one point America’s most wanted man!
 He took control of the mob following Capone’s incarceration.

-Microsoft provide a version of Windows called ‘Welsh Windows’, recognizing Welsh as the most popular of the Celtic languages and its linguistic diversity.
+My favorite facts about Welsh language is that Microsoft actually provides a version of Windows called ‘Welsh Windows’, recognizing Welsh as the most popular of the Celtic languages and its linguistic diversity.

 St Patrick, the patron saint of Ireland, was actually Welsh!
 A resident of Banwen in the Dulais Valley, he was apparently taken to Ireland by Irish slavers.